CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 diamondFaces p q i j k (j = i1) = {!!}

 -- Exercise:
-diamond p q i j = hcomp (diamondFaces p q i j) ?
+diamond p q i j = hcomp (diamondFaces p q i j) {!!}
 ```

-This is not the only way to do it!
-The composition problems that
+The composition problems that result in some desired square are not
-result in some desired square are not unique.
-Try constructing the
+unique.
+Try constructing the same ``diamond`` square as above,
-same `diamond` square, but using the following cube:
+but using the following alternative cube:

                           q
                 y - - - - - - - - > z